 DEALING WITH SUBSTANCE ABUSE STRESS AND GETTING SOBER

 Many addicts have undergone serious traumatic events, which causes repeated stress in their life and carries over into every aspect of their life.
 Through chronic alcohol and drug abuse, they have developed some very unhealthy ways to deal with stress.
 Once the alcohol and drugs are taken away, they feel unhinged and emotionally raw.
 All of those feelings they used to drown out with drugs become magnified and they are left to either stay and sit through the pain and “fight” it head-on or they choose the “flight” response and go back to using the drugs to mask these feelings.

-Many recovering addicts have found that the initial cravings to use drugs after getting sober generally subside with some abstinence, but dealing with the constant stressors of life is a whole other battle.
+Many recovering addicts have found that the initial cravings to use drugs after getting sober generally subside following treatment at LA residential detox programs, but dealing with the constant stressors of life is a whole other battle.
 Additional substance abuse stress can also make it even more difficult to get sober.